AlessioMongelluzzo/PowerEnJoy/rasd/chapter2/chapter2.md

 The system is not employed in life-critical applications.

 ##### Parallel operations
-Every feature offered by the system must support simultaneous operations from multiple users.
+Every feature offered by the system must support, on the back-end, simultaneous operations from multiple users.

 ##### Safety and security considerations
-While the car is running, its position and destination (if any) must be kept private.
-For security reasons, only people with a valid driving license must be able to register to the service and use it.
+Information concerning every active or completed ride, as its duration, destination (if any) and position of the car, must be kept private and available only to the user who is driving the car.
+Also, information concerning every reservation must be kept private and available only to the user who made the reservation.
+Only people with a valid driving license must be able to register to the service and use it.
 Sensitive user information such as credentials and billing information must be stored securely (i.e. not in plain text).

 ### Assumptions and dependencies